coolcarly/coolcarly.github.io/docs/phd/lessons.md

 ### Take some time to think about everything you do, even if it looks like you are being unproductive.

 ###### 12.4.23
 This was a hard lesson that I had to learn.
 Thoughout this blog, I often complain about my PhD meetings.
 I think it stems from the beginning when I was quite insecure of my intelligence, and was overwhelmed with imposter syndrome (Note, I still am).
-I think that my supervisors (mostly Damia) were quite harsh about my progress.
-I realise now that they were just trying to push me to be better.

 From the start of my PhD, when I had nothing much to present at my PhD meetings, comments would be thrown at me like: “is this all you’ve done?”.
 Of course, these comments pushed me to do more and more, but when I was stumped by a problem, I didn’t take the opportunity to sit and really think about it.
 Instead, I did more and more lab work that probably didn’t need to be done.
-In turn, it wasted more time than if I had just sat down for a few days and thought about it. ***Afterall, a PhD is a marathon.
+In turn, it wasted more time than if I had just sat down for a few days and thought about it.

+ ***Afterall, a PhD is a marathon.
 You have time.***

 From the start of my PhD, my supervisor said to me “A Day of reading can save you a week in the lab.”
 He often said this to me in my first year.
 I’m starting to really respect the things that he told me.
 While I worked hard and am close to finishing, I could have done less and still been at the same point.
 Imagine, 10-hour days of running around the lab: would make you quite sick of it.
 Well, it has and I’m trying my hardest to stay out of the lab these days.